Patrick Linstead: Career

 Linstead Hall at Imperial College is named in his honour.

 He was made a Fellow of the Royal Society in 1940.
 He was also a Commander of the Order of the British Empire (CBE) and was knighted in 1959.

 Patrick Linstead can be heard in a speech at the Mansion House dinner celebrating the 50th anniversary of the College in 1957.

+Personal life and death

+In 1929, Linstead married Aileen Edith Ellis Rowland.
+She died in 1938, after giving birth to their first child, Hilary.
+She married Leon Max Stemler of Newcastle, New South Wales at Holy Trinity Church, South Kensington in 1962, and moved to Australia with her husband.

 His second marriage was in Aberdare on 11 July 1942, to Marjorie Walters, a DPhil from Somerville College, Oxford.
 They had no children.
 Lady Linstead died at their Blockley home in Gloucestershire on 2 November 1987.
 They also had one at 170 Queens Gate, SW7, a short walk from Imperial College.

-Sir Patrick Linstead died on 22 September 1966 at St George’s Hospital, which was then on the site of the present Lanesborough Hotel at Hyde Park Corner.
+Sir Patrick Linstead died from a heart attack on 22 September 1966 at St George's Hospital, which was then on the site of the present Lanesborough Hotel at Hyde Park Corner.
 A memorial service was held on 25 October at Holy Trinity Brompton.